 Dallara F3

 The F3 car is incredibly fragile, but it’s still a lot of fun.
-That means that you have to watch out for the Retiffilio at Monza or La Source at Spa, but at the same time, you can wring its neck through Eau Rouge and Raidillon or around the Boot of Watkins Glen beautifully.
+That means that you have to watch out into the Retiffilio at Monza or La Source at Spa, but at the same time you can wring its neck through Eau Rouge and Raidillon or around the Boot of Watkins Glen beautifully.

 Dallara iR-01